-English Languag ge Arts 6 The English 6 course builds upon the language foundations established in the Grades: 6 elementary language arts program.
-Using guidelines from the Common Core Course Length: 40 weeks and Next Generation Standards, students continue to read a variety of genres and learn how to compose well structured, audience and purpose specific pieces of writing.
+English Language Arts 6

+The English 6 course builds upon the language foundations established in the elementary language arts program.
+Using guidelines from the Common Core and Next Generation Standards, students continue to read a variety of genres and learn how to compose well structured, audience and purpose specific pieces of writing.
 They learn metacognitive reading strategies that are useful as they access more challenging fiction and nonfiction texts.
 Grammar and language study are taught to support the writing process.
 A research project is completed in the fourth quarter.
 In the spring, students will take a New York State Assessment in English Language Arts.